Frequently asked questions (FAQs)

 At present we are not spending any of your donations on administration.
 The trustees aim to spend as little as possible on administration and do not expect the administrative cost to go more than 10% of all expenditures.

-6. As a US citizen can I be included in the Gift Aid scheme.
+21. As a US citizen can I be included in Gift Aid scheme?

-No. The Gift Aid scheme is only for the UK taxpayers.
+No. The Gift Aid scheme is only for UK taxpayers.

-7. What are the benefits of becoming an honorary member of FRIS?
+22. What are the benefits of becoming an honorary member of FRIS charity.